 Independent learning: 102 hours

-Our typical entry requirement to this course is 48 UCAS points* from relevant level 3 qualifications such as the National Diploma or National Certificate in Construction or an Access to Higher Education Diploma in Construction and the Built Environment.
+Our typical entry requirement to this course is 48 UCAS points* from relevant level 3 qualifications such as the National Diploma in Construction or an Access to Higher Education Diploma in Construction and the Built Environment.

 *Based on new UCAS points system used from 2017